 ISO Certified Company: What It Really Means

-An ISO certified company is an organization that has implemented a management system that meets the requirements of a specific International Organization for Standardization (ISO) standard and has successfully passed an independent third-party audit.
+An ISO certified company is an organization that has implemented a management system aligned to a specific ISO standard and has successfully passed an independent third-party audit.

 • Defined processes and documented controls